 journalctl -f |grep t-rex Jan 24 13:55:30 hostname t-rex: 20210124 13:55:30 GPU #0: Gigabyte RTX 3070 - 52.07 MH/s, [T:53C, P:129W, F:60%, E:404kH/W], 1370/1370 R:0% # it's running at 129W and temperature is 53 degree and fan speed cruising at 60%

 Regarding mining solely with solar energy, there can be 3 approaches:

 - Install and use your own solar energy to mine crypto when the sun shines.
-This requires API access from your inverter so know when to start mining with enough solar energy.
+This requires API access from your inverter so the miner script knows when to start mining with enough solar energy.

 - Install solar and battery so it’s guaranteed to mine with your own solar energy( until the battery runs flat of course )

 I’m going with the last option, an average solar system might be just as expensive as a 3090 and a Tesla PowerWall 2 for 3 3090s 🙂